Hiring Pipeline Mistakes That Lose Top Candidates

 6. Ghosting and Poor Candidate Follow-Up

 Candidate ghosting is mutual.
 Recruiters ghost candidates and candidates ghost employers.
-But when the employer is the one not responding, it is a major hiring pipeline mistake.
+However, when an employer fails to respond, candidates may lose trust in the organization and withdraw from the process.
 Candidates track responsiveness as a proxy for company culture.
 If a recruiter vanishes after a strong interview, the candidate interprets that as a warning sign and may accept another offer.

 Fix: Create an outreach cadence.
 Even quick status emails or SMS updates maintain engagement.
 When you miss an SLA, send an apology and update.
 That small action preserves trust and reduces withdrawals.
-These small touches also improve candidate Net Promoter Score and reduce candidate drop-off pipeline problems.
+These small actions can improve candidate Net Promoter Score, or cNPS, and reduce candidate drop-off.

 7. Poor Compensation Transparency

 Fix: Publish realistic ranges in job posts and on screening calls.
 If a role has flexibility, state it.
-This speeds negotiation and filters out misaligned applicants before significant time investment.
+This can accelerate negotiations and identify compensation misalignment before either side invests significant time.

 8. Relying Solely on Resumes and Keyword Filters

-Using strict keyword filters in an ATS without human review can screen out qualified candidates and is one of the hiring pipeline mistakes that reduces diversity and novelty in your candidate pool.
+Using strict ATS keyword filters without human review can exclude qualified candidates and reduce the range of backgrounds and experiences represented in the candidate pool.
 Many strong performers use nonstandard resume language or have career gaps that automated filters penalize.

 Fix: Use AI-powered parsing followed by a human review layer.
 Encourage recruiters to perform a quick manual pass on borderline resumes flagged by the ATS.